 What to think about when choosing a Hands-free Pumping Bras

 Here are four things that you should think about when picking a hands-free bra.

 1. Whether or not you need to buy new nursing bras

-If you’ve already have purchased a bunch nursing bras (either for this baby, or maybe you still have some on hand from older children), and aren’t in the market for more, the type of pumping bra that integrates with your nursing bra might not be the best option.
+If you’ve already purchased a bunch of nursing bras (either for this baby, or maybe you still have some on hand from older children), and aren’t in the market for more, the type of pumping bra that integrates with your nursing bra might not be the best option.

 2. Sizing considerations

 Obviously, size isn’t an issue for a pumping band at all, and the fact that you can adjust the sizing on the Simple Wishes bra is a big plus.